What to do/hear/see | July 26-Aug. 1

 - July 27-Aug.
 6. “Beauty and the Beast”

-The West Side’s theater powerhouse offers a Cincinnati Young People’s Theatre production (at Covedale Center for the Performing Arts, 4990 Glenway Ave., Cincinnati, OH 45238).
+The West Side’s theater powerhouse offers a Cincinnati Young People’s Theatre production.

 VISUAL